battlesnake/git-doc/index.md

 ### Working tree

 This is where your files would normally be if you weren't using Git to track them.
-Editing your files is no different when you have then in a Git repository.
+Editing your files is no different when you have them in a Git repository.

 ### Staging area